lesnipe/lesnipe-vfx-portfolio/README.md

 I am passionate about Visual Effects and Video Editing, and this portfolio is a collection of my best work.
 Each project is a testament to my dedication to creating compelling and immersive visual experiences.

+## Development - Technologies Used

+- **Frontend**: This is my second time using **ReactJS** as the main frontend framework in a project.
+- **Styling**: First time using **styled-components** for styling and it was awsome.
+- **Database**: Firebase was used to easily add new projects to my portfolio in the future, via Firebase's console environment.
+- **Services**: EmailJS was used to send form messages to my personal email for a potential new client.
+The client receives a verification email back, once the message is sent.
+A reCAPTCHA service was also installed, to prevent bots from sending unnecessary messages.

 ## Skills

 - **Visual Effects**: Each project has its own unique visual effects.
 This process was mainly done on Adobe After Effects.